in2workspace/dome-iac/docker/wallet/local/identity-service/README.md

 ## WalletIdP REALM Configuration
 For our Wallet application, we've set up a custom REALM named "WalletIdP".
 Below are the specific configurations of our REALM:

-### Client Configuration:
+### Client Register Configuration:
-- **Client Name:** wallet-client
+- **Client Name:** user-registry-client
 - **Client Secret:** fV51P8jFBo8VnFKMMuP3imw3H3i5mNck

+This client register configuration is essential for the Wallet application to interact with Keycloak new users registration purposes.

+### Client Login Configuration:
+- **Client Name:** auth-client

-This client configuration is essential for the Wallet application to interact with Keycloak for authentication and authorization purposes.
+This client login configuration is essential for the Wallet application to interact with Keycloak for authentication and authorization purposes.

 ### Users configuration: